-You will be provided all information to access this podcast within your registration confirmation email.
+You will be provided information on how to access this Podcast within your registration confirmation email.

-Any Accredited Exercise Scientist, Accredited Exercise Physiologists, Accredited Sport Scientists Level 1, Accredited Sport Scientists Level 2 and Accredited High Performance Manager.
+Any Accredited Exercise Scientist, Accredited Exercise Physiologist, Accredited Sport Scientist Level 1, Accredited Sport Scientist Level 2 and/or Accredited High Performance Manager

 ESSA CPD Points